mkKreations/Tutorials/README.md

 ## Description

-This is a simple iOS that allows a user to search through a number of famous Mountains and learn basic details about them.
-The basis of this app is a collectionView with a UISearchController.
-This version of the app beautifully, and seamlessly, animates when as a user searches.
-The sledgehammer approach of reloadData() has been replaced instead with only reloading the necessary indexPaths to produce a much more lively feeling.
-This app splits responsibility in order to manage the collectionView and search controller properly by having types that act specifically as the dataSource/delegate/flowLayout and so on.
-This app is built entirely on UIKit and is designed to run on devices running iOS11 and up.
+Tutorials is an iOS app that displays several collections of Tutorial topics as a library.
+The user can scroll through the different sections of Tutorials and select whichever one interests them.
+A detail screen displays the details of a specific Tutorial and provides a list of videos related to that Tutorial.
+Currently, the videos are not interactive.
+However, the user can queue whichever Tutorial topic that are of interest of them and that list is maintained within another tab.
+From here, a user can delete any queued Tutorial topics.
+This app is designed for iOS devices running iOS 13 and up as it uses compositionalLayout and diffableDatasource to manage its collectionViews.

 ## Features

-- Manages indexPaths to create seamless search animation as user types
+- Presents library of Tutorials with collectionView using orthogonal scrolling
+- Manages the state of Tutorial items that are queued with animation
-- Uses custom classes to manage all aspects of UICollectionView
+- Uses snapshots and diffableDatasource to maintain user-updated state of collectionViews
-- Utilizes UISearchController to manage results of UICollectionView
+- Animates all interactions with collectionViews
-- Loads raw data from CSV
+- Loads raw data from a plist

 ## Disclaimer

 Some issues identified:

-- IndexPaths are reset when returning from detail screen
+- Currently have not found solution to presenting supplementaryView on item within HomeViewController

 ## Feedback